prodWingtra/prodWingtra/README.md

 ### Hi there 👋

+I'm the production account from Wingtra.
+I'm used in a lot of different places.
+Think about computers in production, the CI (Tekton) in production, etc.
+Don't remove me!
+I'm critical for the infrastructure!

+Please ask the Indus team (Jasper/Fabian) for more info.

 <!--
 **prodWingtra/prodWingtra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.